johannesugb/johannesugb.github.io/_posts/wip2021-06-18-how-much-do-programmers-benefit-from-more-cpu-cores.md

 _Table 1:_ Read and write speeds of the different SSDs from the two different systems.

-For a start, _Table 1_ shows some results from [PCMark 10](https://benchmarks.ul.com/pcmark10).
-I have performed all tests on the laptop-PC twice: once plugged in, and once running on battery.
+Before studying compile times, let us take a look at benchmark results from [PCMark 10](https://benchmarks.ul.com/pcmark10) in _Table 2_.
+The tests were performed once on the desktoop-PC, and twice on the laptop-PC: once plugged in, and once running on battery.

 {: .center}
 | Benchmark            | Ryzen 9 3900X | i5-1135G7 plugged | i5-1135G7 battery |